Kindred (novel): Master-slave power dynamics

-Scholars have argued that Kindred complicates a common representations of chattel slavery as an oppressive system dominated by the master and economic goals.
+Scholars have argued that Kindred complicates common representations of chattel slavery as an oppressive system dominated by the master and economic goals.
 Pamela Bedore notes that while Rufus seems to hold all the power in relationship to Alice, she never wholly surrenders to him.
-Alice's suicide can be read as her "final upsetting of their power balance", and escaping him through death.
+Alice's suicide can be read as her "final upsetting of their power balance", and an escape from him through death.
 By placing Kindred in comparison to other Butler novels such as Dawn, Bedore explores the bond between Dana and Rufus as re-envisioning slavery as a "symbiotic" interaction between slave and master: since neither character can exist without the other, they are continually forced to collaborate in order to survive.
 The master does not simply control the slave but depends on her.
 From the side of the slave, Lisa Yaszek notices conflicting emotions: in addition to fear and contempt, affection may be felt for the familiar whites and their occasional kindnesses.
 A slave who collaborates with the master to survive is not reduced to a "traitor to her race" or to a "victim of fate."

 Kindred portrays the exploitation of black female sexuality as a main site of the historic struggle between master and slave.
 Diana Paulin describes Rufus's attempts to control Alice's sexuality as a means to recapture power he lost when she chose Isaac as her sexual partner.
 Compelled to submit sexually to Rufus, Alice divorces her desire to preserve a sense of self.
 Similarly, Dana reconstructs her sexuality while time traveling to survive.
 While in the present, Dana chooses her husband and enjoys sex with him.
 In the past, her status as a black female forced her to submit to the master as sexual property.
 Rufus as an adult attempts to control Dana's sexuality, and attempts rape to use her to replace Alice.
-Dana's killing Rufus is the way she rejects the role of female slave, distinguishing herself from those who did not have the power to say "no."
+By killing Rufus, Dana rejects the role of female slave, distinguishing herself from those who did not have the power to say "no."